atorch/hidden_markov_model/README.md

-The expectation-maximization (EM) and Viterbi code in [src/estimation.py](src/estimation.py) is based on https://web.math.princeton.edu/~rvan/orf557/hmm080728.pdf, but modified to allow for time-varying transition probabilities and panel datasets.
+The expectation-maximization (EM) and Viterbi code in [src/estimation.py](src/estimation.py) is based on https://web.math.princeton.edu/~rvan/orf557/hmm080728.pdf, with modifications to allow for time-varying transition probabilities and panel datasets.
+The most relevant sections in Ramon van Handel's HMM notes are

+* Algorithm 3.1: Forward-Backward Algorithm
+* Algorithm 3.2: Baum-Welch Algorithm
+* Algorithm 3.4: Viterbi Algorithm
+* Algorithm 6.1: Concrete EM Algorithm